AkankshaKatochBAL/AD-Scripts/ADIntialScripts/AnalysisADCleanUp.md

 **Discuss which groups we can totally remove after confirmation?**

-- With whom this dicussion should happen?
+- With whom this discussion should happen?

 What are the parameters to check for the clean up in security as well as distribution list.